pirskwared/pyre-ttrpg/Wiki/Characters/Expansion.md

 # Expansion Points (XP)

-A character can spend XP to purchase new abilities or boost attributes, skills, and statistics
+A character can spend XP to train, boosting

 Characters cannot normally spend XP to change their Size.

+Training normally takes 1 day per 10 XP spent.

+Training can be shortened by magic, hiring a trainer, or training with another character who already possesses the score, feature, or bonus being trained.

+Training time is shortened at GM discretion.

 ## XP Cost